LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 <br/>

-Now, let us enter this exciting moment together: how to use `rosetta` in the easiest way?
+Now, let us enter this exciting moment together: how to use `Rosetta` in the easiest way?

 The steps are very simple.
-Whenever you want to use `rosetta` (`Python` script file), just import our `rosetta` package, as follows:
+Whenever you want to use `Rosetta` (`Python` script file), just import our `Rosetta` package, as follows:

 ```python
 import latticex.rosetta as rtt